AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * This license is valid as long as the DataPredict contributor remain continuously employed in the same company.

    * If a contributor is employed by multiple organizations that are eligible to use DataPredict, only the first organization employing them is eligible for this offer.

-   * If the contributor is a founder, co-founder, or owner of the organization, the granted license may be transferable between internal projects within that organization.